yashmithaa/Typing-speed/README.md

 # Typing-speed-tester
- Basically you can cheack your typing speed with this test.
+ Basically check your typing speed with this test.
 Create a profile, save your progress and highscores.
  Tkinter is used as GUI and .csv for database.

 ## Objective